wp-plugins/file-gallery/readme.txt

 9.  media tags = tag your attachments and then use those tags to choose which attachments you want to display in your gallery or to filter your media library items.
+10. custom fields for attachments
-10.  different background colors for items in media library depending on their status = completely unattached (white), attached to other posts (red), or attached to current post (yellow)
+11. different background colors for items in media library depending on their status = completely unattached (white), attached to other posts (red), or attached to current post (yellow)
-11. compatible with "WordPress Mobile Edition", "Media Tags" and "WPML Multilingual CMS" plugins
+12. compatible with "WordPress Mobile Edition", "Media Tags" and "WPML Multilingual CMS" plugins
-12. basic caching of gallery output and frequent queries (transients)
+13. basic caching of gallery output and frequent queries (transients)
-13. please see the help file for complete list of features
+14. please see the help file for complete list of features :)